ahinkel/velma/README.md

 # V.E.L.M.A.
 Virtual Energy Loss Management Assistant - an energy savings intelligence system notifying users when and how to save energy based on current weather, device readings, thermodynamics calculations, etc.  Written for the ESP-32.

+VELMA is designed to take the human element out of the thermodynamics calculations and considerations and provide simple advice for energy savings.
+Energy savings are about $100/yr for casual users, while I have achieved around $300/yr over the first year, which included some non-daily suggestions from VELMA including caulking, etc.

 This is an older version of the software using some bits of open source code from RandomNerdTutorials.
-Newer versions are quite a bit different and are available upon request.
+Newer (beta) versions are quite a bit different and more complicated, but are available upon reasonable request.
+They include Python, MySQL, MQTT, arduino/Java, C++, etc.

 ## Functions/Features: